alterasc/alterasc.github.io/docs/Spells.md

 51–75: Deals (1d8 points of damage + Strength modifier) to self with item in hand
 76–100: Attacks nearest creature

-Witch 4, Wizard 4, Bloodrager 4, Druid 4, Hunter 4, Child of Acavna and Amaznen 4, Skulking Hunter 4, Claw of the False Wyrm 4
+Witch 4, Wizard 4, Bloodrager 4, Druid 4, Hunter 4, Soldier of Gaia 4, Child of Acavna and Amaznen 4, Skulking Hunter 4, Claw of the False Wyrm 4

 `3bd430ba3d594fdda99751c34fda9c01`
 `MoonstruckAbility`